Utah vs. Oregon NCAA Football Odds, Plays and Insights | December 3, 2021

 Utah Stats and Trends

-- When Utah scores more than 24.4 points, it is 5-4 against the spread and 8-2 overall.
+- Utah is 5-4 against the spread and 8-2 overall in games when it scores more than 24.4 points.

-- Utah is 5-3 against the spread and 8-1 overall when the team churns out over 371.3 yards.
+- Utah is 5-3 against the spread and 8-1 overall when the team totals over 371.3 yards.

 - The Utes have 12 giveaways this season, while the Ducks have 20 takeaways .